blockchain-course-sol/solidity-101-foundry/README.md

 Your objective is to gather as many ERC20TD points as possible.
 Please note :

 - You will need testnet Bnb to do this workshop.
-Lookup "Bnb testnet faucet" on google.
+Lookup "Bnb testnet faucet" on google or section #testnet-faucet in [BNB Chain discord](https://discord.com/invite/bnbchain).
 - The 'transfer' function of ERC20TD has been disabled to encourage you to finish the TD with only one address

 ### Getting to work